udacity/devops-intro-project/README.md

 ## Part II: Cloning, developing, and running the web application

-* On your local machine go to the root directory of this repository (devops-intro-project)
+* On your local machine go to the root directory of the cloned repository
 * Run `git clone https://github.com/chef/devops-kungfu.git devops-kungfu`
 * Open http://localhost:8080 from your local machine to see the app running.
 * In the VM, run `cd devops-kungfu`